dilshadabdullakhan/NASA_Web_Log_Mining/README.md

 ## Prerequisite
-  .apyori
+    apyori
+    Numpy
+    Pandas
+    Matplotlib/Seaborn

 ## Installation.

-      .
       Pip install [package name]
+      Note:- Please check if the package has already been installed.

 ## Inclusions.
       .
 Datasets are included in the data folder.
-Extract the gz files  and import the tsv files for the month of July and August
+      .
+Extract the gz files  and import the tsv files for the month of July and August .
+Jupyter notebook with code.

+## Conclusion.
+       Association rules have three main metrics.
+            .
+Support
+            .
+Confidence
+            .
+Lift
+       Only those association rules can be extracted which satisfies business requirements of the above mentioned metrics.

 ## Contribution

       Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
       Any contributions you make are greatly appreciated.
           1.Fork the Project
           2.Create your Feature Branch (git checkout -b feature/logfeature) 3.Commit your Changes (git commit -m 'Add some logfeature') 4.Push to the Branch (git push origin feature/logfeature) 5.Open a Pull Request

 ## License
       Open source.
 No license required.